curityio/oidc-claims-support/README.rst

 Requirements for Building from Source
 """""""""""""""""""""""""""""""""""""

-* Maven 3
 * Java JDK v.
 8

 Compiling the Plug-in from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The source is very easy to compile.
-To do so from a shell, issue this command: ``mvn package``.
-The result will be the plugin jar in the `target` folder, as well as the necessary dependencies in `target/dependency`
+To do so from a shell, issue this command: ``./gradlew build``.
+The result will be the plugin jar in the `build/libs` folder.
+Next gather the jar ``oidc-claims-support-1.0.0-SNAPSHOT.jar``

 Installation
 ~~~~~~~~~~~~